tldr-pages/tldr/pages/common/pulumi.md

 > Define infrastructure on any cloud using familiar programming languages.
 > More information: <https://www.pulumi.com/docs/>.

-- Creates a new project using a template:
+- Create a new project using a template:

 `pulumi new`